Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-At times, the City of Bismarck also employs data collection personnel who are trained to inspect, measure, and list the property features that appraisal personnel will analyze in determining value.
+At times, the City also employs data collection personnel who are trained to inspect, measure, and list the property features that appraisal personnel will analyze in determining value.

 To calculate annual taxes for a property, the taxable value is multiplied by the Mill Levy.